Beyond the Spreadsheet: The Power of Financial Narrative

 Data Visualization Selection Principles

 Visual elements form a critical component of financial narratives.
 The selection of visualization types should follow clear principles that match visualization to purpose.
+What does that mean?
 Different chart types serve distinct functions - time series for trends, waterfall charts for changes, pie/bar charts for composition, scatter plots for relationships, and heatmaps for multi-dimensional patterns.

 Executive Summary Frameworks